SunkaraSivaGanesh/M1_Restaurant_Billing_System/1_Requirements/README.md

 # Features
 Ease of Performance Tracking.

 Cloud Data Storage.

-Reduce Manual Calculations and Errors,
+Reduce Manual Calculations and Errors.

-Multiple Payment mode
+Multiple Payment mode.

 It Increases the Security.

 It avoids Paper work.

 # 4W's and 1'H